Navigation

 Seeking help for lower back pain

-You may not need to seek help from a health professional for lower back pain.
-Most people find their lower back pain improves by itself within a few weeks.
-But if there's no improvement after two to three weeks or the pain is getting worse, seek advice from a GP or physiotherapist.
-It's also worth seeking help if your back pain is stopping you from doing normal activities, or if it goes on longer than six weeks.
+You might not need to seek help from a health professional to get lower back pain relief.
+Most people find their lower back pain improves by itself within a few weeks or so.
+But if there's no improvement after six weeks, or the pain is getting worse, seek advice from a GP, physiotherapist, or osteopath.
+It's also worth calling them if back pain stops you from doing your normal activities.

-Physiotherapists are often best placed to help with back pain.
+Physiotherapists can help with back pain.
 In some areas, you may be able to self-refer to a physiotherapist on the NHS, whereas in others you need a referral through your GP.
 You can also choose to pay for private physiotherapy.

-There are some circumstances when you should always see a doctor straightaway for back pain though.
-These include if:
+Sometimes you should see a doctor straightaway for lower back pain, for example if:

 • you have numbness or tingling around your bottom or genitals

-• you can’t control your bladder or bowels (when you pee or poo)
+• you can’t control your bladder or bowels (when you pee or poo), or can’t pee

 • you have osteoporosis

-• the pain continues when you’re lying down or overnight, disturbing your sleep
+• the pain continues when you lie down or overnight, which disturbs your sleep

 • you have a history of cancer or have had a recent bacterial infection